Khokhra Chieftaincy: Mughal period

+Bairisal died in 1614 and was succeeded by his son, Durjan Shah who continued to defy Mughal authority however he was eventually defeated and Khokhra was annexed into the Mughal empire by the governor of Bihar, Ibrahim Khan Fath-i-Jang in 1615.
+Emperor Jahangir noted that Durjan Shah was imprisoned for at least three years following the subjugation of Khokhradesh.
+A story recounts that Durjan Shah was released from prison after Jahangir was impressed with his ability to judge the purity of diamonds.
+As per the terms of his release, Durjan Shah was to pay tribute of 6000 Rs and was also conferred with the title of Shah.
+Durjan Shah died in 1640 and was succeeded by his son, Ram Shah.

 Ram Shah built Kapilnath Temple in 1643 CE in Navratangarh.
 Raghunath Shah (1663–1690) built several temples, including Madan Mohan temple in Boera and Jagannath temple.
-According to Lal Pradumn Singh, the writer of book Nagvansh, Mughal invaded Khukhra during reign of Raghunath Shah.
-Mughal officials were sent by Aurangzeb to attack Khukhra.
+According to Lal Pradumn Singh, the writer of the book Nagvansh, the Mughals invaded Khukhra during the reign of Raghunath Shah.
+Mughal officials were sent by Aurangzeb to attack Khokhra.
 The invasion was strongly resisted which resulted in the death of Mughal officials.
 Later he agreed to pay tax to the Mughals.
 Thakur Ani Nath Shahdeo made Satranji the capital of Barkagarh estate near Subarnarekha river.
 He built the Jagannath temple in 1691.